 It is important to us that the scanning and timing functions are as simple as possible, and easy to use, and we’re delighted with the response so far.
-Whilst parkrunners are still required to present a printed barcode or wristband, utilising this new technology increases the reliability of our results, and reduces the amount of equipment that needs to be stored, transported and maintained by event teams.
+Whilst parkrunners are still required to present a printed barcode or wristband, utilizing this new technology increases the reliability of our results, and reduces the amount of equipment that needs to be stored, transported and maintained by event teams.

 And critically, as we launch 400+ new events per year around the world, the Virtual Volunteer app massively reduces the financial and logistic costs of supporting our vision of keeping parkrun free, forever, for everyone.

 In December 2017, parkrun launched in Germany – this was a landmark moment in parkrun history as it was the first time we had started a new country operating ‘app-only’, meaning that all events across the country operate without the traditional hardware of stopwatches, scanners and laptops.